christianvari/libertas/src/pages/index.md

         image: images/democratic.svg
         image_alt: Libertas is a democratic staking pool
         content: >-
-          <strong>Our fee is set at 3%</strong>.<br/>Libertas keeps fees low as possible to enable anyone to access the crypto world.
+          <strong>Our fee is set at 0%</strong>.<br/>Libertas aims to enable everyone to access the crypto world.

       - title: Keep in touch
         image: twitter